isomerpages/singapore-customs-old/_businesses/08-certificates-of-origin/08a-certificates-of-origin.md

 -   After registration, submit the manufacturing cost statement to Singapore Customs for verification that the goods in question meet the origin criteria under the respective Free Trade Agreements and Schemes.

--   The submission should be made using the latest [Manufacturing Cost Statement](/documents/businesses/manufacturing-cost-statement-2020-mar.xlsx).
+-   The submission should be made using the latest [Manufacturing Cost Statement](documents/businesses/Manufacturing Cost Statement (June 2020).xlsm).
 The cost statement will be valid for 1 year from the date of the manufacturing cost statement.

 -   The typical processing time for a Manufacturing Cost Statement is 7 working days upon receipt of the submission provided the submission is complete and accurate.